 How pipeline cloning works

 A pipeline in OVITO consists of a data source (typically an external data file feeding the pipeline) and a linear sequence of modifiers that have been inserted into the pipeline.
 In the user interface of OVITO the modifiers are typically laid out in a bottom-up fashion, with the data source at the bottom and the last modifier at the top.
-The data source delivers an input dataset (e.g. particles), which is then processed by the modifiers one after the other.
-The end result leaving the pipeline is what gets rendered in the viewports, i.e., this is the visual "object" that appears in the three-dimensional scene and which is dynamically generated by the pipeline.
+The data source delivers an input dataset (e.g. particles or other kinds of data objects), which is then processed by the modifiers one after the other.
+The end result leaving the pipeline is what gets displayed in the 3d viewports, i.e., a graphical rendering of the data object(s) appearing in the three-dimensional scene.

 When cloning a pipeline, the data source and/or the modifiers of the original pipeline typically get copied over to the new pipeline.
 However, you can configure for each of these parts individually whether they should be duplicated or rather be shared by the original and the cloned pipeline.
 This gives you a great deal of flexibility: If you decide, for example, that the two pipelines should share the same data source, then both pipelines will always be fed with the same input dataset.
-If you subsequently pick a different input file for one of the pipelines, this change will also affect the other pipeline as well.
-This mode can be useful, for example, to visualize the same input data in several different ways, typically by using different modifiers in the two pipelines.
+If you subsequently pick a different input file for any one of the pipelines, this change will also affect the other pipeline as well.
+This synchronized mode can be useful, for example, to visualize the same input data in several different ways, typically by employing different modifiers in the two pipelines that share the same data source.

-Another typical use-case for pipeline cloning is visualizing different input datasets side by side, always making sure that all modifier operations get applied in exactly the same way to both input datasets.
-In this case you would choose to duplicate the data source and share the modifiers between the two pipelines instead.
-Then the two pipelines will get fed with different input data but each dataset will flow through the same sequence of modification steps.
+Another common use-case for OVITO'd pipeline cloning function is visualizing different input datasets side by side, always making sure that all modifier operations get applied in exactly the same way to both input datasets.
+In this case you would choose to duplicate the data source during the cloning operation and let the two pipelines share the modifiers instead.
+Then the pipelines will get fed with different input datasets, but it is ensured that each dataset will pass through the exact same sequence of modification steps.

 For any data source or modifier of the existing pipeline, you can choose between four different cloning modes in the Clone Pipeline dialog: